 Erel Shalit and Nancy Furlotti write on the uniting power of the symbol, “The psyche offers up symbols as a way to help us reconcile these opposites within ourselves, ultimately leading us to develop a working relationship with the greater Self, the archetype of wholeness and meaning.
 The Self both guides the process and is its goal.
 Through its guidance, the Self offers us symbols and images in our dreams to direct our way.”
 (The Dream and Its Amplification, 2013, p.
 7-8)

-I also want to mention that dreams can assist us during times that you find your conscious life is off balance and far removed from healthy instincts, nature and truth.
+Dreams can also assist us during times that you find your conscious life is off balance and far removed from healthy instincts, nature and truth.
 Dreams try to re-establish equilibrium by restoring the images and emotions that are part of the deeper layers of the psyche.
 They bring to light the dreamer’s relations to the spiritual dimension, the Self, and to archetypal dimensions of the psyche that are inherited and innate.

 And, there are dreams that are considered “big” or “great” dreams.
 They were believed by indigenous cultures and ancient peoples to foretell the future and were considered oracles.
 They are experienced as an illumination and are archetypal.
 These “big dreams” may also be considered “prospective” dreams.
 Such dreams may emerge at transitional periods in your life when your are especially open to collective, archetypal energies that may be important personally or culturally.
 Jung writes, “Then comes a dream from which you can infer something that points the way ahead.
 These are the situations in which religious dreams occur, of far-reaching significance—what the primitives call ‘big’ dreams.”
 (C.G.
 Jung Speaking, 1977, p.
 458)

 In dreamwork, we will work together in understanding the meaning of your dreams so that we can process and integrate that which is most essential for your psycho-spiritual development.